 2. Resolve Browser Slowness

-Not all websites are made equal.
+Not all websites are created equal.
 Some sites have inefficient scripts that can slow down your browser experience.

 3. Mute Annoying Ads